composer/composer/doc/06-config.md

 ## platform-check

-Defaults to `true`.
+Defaults to `php-only` which only checks the PHP version.
+Set to `true` to also check the presence of extension.
 If set to `false`, Composer will not create and require a `platform_check.php` file as part of the autoloader bootstrap.

 &larr; [Repositories](05-repositories.md)  |  [Runtime](07-runtime.md) &rarr;